-Many Utah municipalities offer a municipally-owned open-access fiber broadband network to all BSLs within their jurisdiction.
-For example, the Utah Telecommunication Open Infrastructure Agency (UTOPIA) is a local ISP that has been providing this service for over 20 years to various municipalities.
+Many Utah municipalities offer a municipally-owned or third-party-owned open-access fiber broadband network to all BSLs within their jurisdiction.
+One of these models is the Utah Telecommunication Open Infrastructure Agency (UTOPIA).
+UTOPIA is a broadband infrastructure entity that has been providing this service for over 20 years to various municipalities.
 In this model, the municipality bonds for the capital expenses of the fiber optic infrastructure deployment, and the residents and businesses of the municipality pay for the cost of the bond through subscription enrollments, utility bills, or municipality taxes.
 UTOPIA owns, operates, and maintains the network and offers the subscribers a choice of various ISPs for the internet service.
+The original municipalities of the UTOPIA initiative include Orem, Lindon, Murray, Midvale, Centerville, Layton, Perry, Payson, Brigham City, Tremonton, and West Valley City.
+Additional municipalities to later have UTOPIA provide this same model are Woodland Hills, Morgan, Pleasant Grove, West Point, Syracuse, Clearfield, West Haven, Cedar Hills, and Santa Clara.